What is Marginal Revenue?

 - Marginal Cost → The change in the total costs arising from the increased output.

-Past this point, the marginal costs outweigh the marginal revenue (and the demand curve becomes downward sloping for that specific reason).
+Past this point, the marginal costs outweigh the marginal benefit (and the demand curve becomes downward sloping for that specific reason).

 Marginal Revenue Formula